 Open cell spray foam is soft.
 The walls (or cells) of the bubbles are broken and air fills these spaces.
 This makes the foam soft and pliable, similar to a rubber ball.
 The R-value of the insulation is related to the value of the air inside these broken bubbles.
 Open cell insulation density is up to one pound per cubic foot.

 CLOSED CELL SPRAY FOAM

 Closed cell spray foam is solid because the cells of the bubbles remain intact, making the product rigid.
 The cells are filled with a gas that makes the R-value higher than open cell foam.
-Closed cell foam has varying degrees of hardness depending on its density, but is typically 1.5 pounds to 4 pounds per cubic foot.
+Closed cell foam has varying degrees of hardness depending on its density you can read more about that, but is typically 1.5 pounds to 4 pounds per cubic foot.